 5. Describe how the human service professional’s responsibility to the profession promotes well-being for the client.

-6. Describe how the human service professional’s responsibility to the employers promotes well-being for the client
+6. Describe how the human service professional’s responsibility to employers promotes well-being for the client.

-8. Describe how the human service professional’s responsibility to educators promote well-being for the client.
+8. Describe how the human service professional’s responsibility to educators promotes well-being for the client.

 By demonstrating skills , no bias, staying up to date on current events.
 By doing so they are able to offer their clients important information, available programming , & giving their client what they need.